UAB vs. Louisiana Tech NCAA Football Odds, Plays and Insights | November 6, 2021

 Louisiana Tech Stats and Trends

-- In Louisiana Tech's eight games this year, it has three wins against the spread.
+- Louisiana Tech has three wins against the spread in eight games this year.

 - This season, the Bulldogs have won against the spread in each of their two games as an underdog of 13.5 points or more.

-- Louisiana Tech's games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).
+- Louisiana Tech's games this season have hit the over on five of eight set point totals (62.5%).

-- Louisiana Tech is 3-2 against the spread and 2-3 overall when the team records more than 20.4 points.
+- Louisiana Tech is 3-2 against the spread and 2-3 overall when the team scores more than 20.4 points.

 - The Bulldogs have 13 giveaways this season, while the Blazers have 14 takeaways .